 Most round wick lamps use Colzalene/ Relighter Spirit.
 All spark ignition lamps use this type of fuel as does our SL Lamp.
-As this is no longer readily available we recommend Colemans Camping Stove Fuel, or you can use Ronson or Zippo lighter fuel.
+As this is no longer readily available we recommend Colemans Camping Stove Fuel, available at Amazon, Go Outdoors and most camping shops or you can use Ronson or Zippo lighter fuel.

 Do not use paraffin, kerosene or lamp oil in spark ignition lamps as it will not light with a spark.